ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 NGRX is based on the architectural pattern Redux.
 Redux in turn is based upon the general pattern Pub-Sub or Publish, Subscribe.
 This means we send a message to a central data store and a number of listeners on that data store are being told there is a new message.

 A very typical usage for this is a Chat application.
-In a Chat application the people in the chat room can communicate with specific participants or they can broadcast what they say to the entire chat room.
-It's messages being sent, some messages meant for specific people or for a group.
+In a Chat application, the people in the chat room can communicate with specific participants or they can broadcast what they say to the entire chat room.
+Its messages being sent, some messages meant for specific people or for a group.

 Let's take this chat room analogy and apply it generally to an application.
 Every time we do something in an application like adding a product to a list or change the language or theme of the application some component/s wants to know about it.
 In the case of a product being added to a list a product list page component probably is the one that cares the most whereas with a change of an apps language that would be an application wide change.